driscoll-jdd/tech-test-coupons/README.md

  * 200 - This is for a successful operation
  * 400 - This indicates a bad request where either no json content was received or no valid coupons were received

+Coupons can be checked before submission with an inbuilt method IsValid() which will simply validate a coupon and return a boolean indicator of validity.

     /api/coupons/fetch